J4ck3LSyN-Gen2/Malum/readme.md

 ### Andras Notices

-*   **Ethical Use**: Andras is a powerful automation tool.
-It should only be used for legitimate, authorized, and ethical purposes.
-Automating interactions with websites may violate their Terms of Service.
-The user is solely responsible for their actions.
+*   **Authorized Use Only**: This framework is designed for security research and automated testing within authorized environments.
+Users must ensure compliance with target website Terms of Service and local regulations.
-*   **Account Safety**: When automating actions on platforms like X/Twitter, be aware that excessive or bot-like behavior can lead to account restrictions or suspension.
-Use the `ActHuman` features and reasonable delays.
+*   **Behavioral Throttling**: When simulating interactions on production platforms, utilize the `ActHuman` module to maintain realistic interaction rates and avoid triggering automated rate-limiting.
 *   **Browser Installation**: Andras requires the target browser (e.g., Chrome, Firefox) and its corresponding WebDriver to be installed on the system.

 ---